-- Compile and interpret information from existing data sources, including but not limited to data sources listed in Table 7. - Conduct investigations to confirm site information compiled from existing documentation and document the findings in the Transportation existing conditions report that will form an appendix to the EA Report. - Conduct analysis of existing traffic conditions and document the findings in the Transportation existing conditions report that will form an appendix to the EA Report. - Based on the Conceptual Designs developed for the Alternative Methods: - Predict and assess future traffic conditions associated with each of the alternative methods. - Compare these predictions to the existing conditions; determine changes and potential adverse effects on road network and intersections; determine if mitigation measures are required and, if so, develop mitigation measures. - Based on the Alternative Methods and the results of traffic modelling, identify the potential effects of each alternative. - Apply mitigation measures to determine the net effects for each Alternative Method and compare the degree of net effects using the criteria and indicators for the transportation component, rank the alternatives, and identify the Recommended Alternative from a transportation perspective. - Once the Preferred Method has been identified and additional details developed from a design and operations perspective, an impact assessment will be conducted.
+- Compile and interpret information from existing data sources, including but not limited to data sources listed in Table 7. - Conduct investigations to confirm site information compiled from existing documentation and document the findings in the Transportation existing conditions report that will form an appendix to the EA Report. - Conduct analysis of existing traffic conditions for all study intersections during the weekday a.m. and p.m. peak hours and document the findings in the Transportation existing conditions report that will form an appendix to the EA Report. - Based on the Conceptual Designs developed for the Alternative Methods: - Predict and assess future traffic conditions associated with each of the alternative methods.
+All study area intersections will be assessed to confirm that the traffic generated by the proposed expansion area for South Landfill Phase 2 can be accommodated. - Recommend potential access location(s), as required, to service the proposed landfill expansion. - Compare these predictions to the existing conditions; determine changes and potential adverse effects on road network and intersections; determine if mitigation measures are required and, if so, develop mitigation measures. - Based on the Alternative Methods and the results of traffic modelling, identify the potential effects of each alternative. - Apply mitigation measures to determine the net effects for each Alternative Method and compare the degree of net effects using the criteria and indicators for the transportation component, rank the alternatives, and identify the Recommended Alternative from a transportation perspective. - Once the Preferred Method has been identified and additional details developed from a design and operations perspective, an impact assessment will be conducted.
 The impact assessment will identify potential environmental effects with more certainty and will include more site-specific impact management measures and monitoring requirements.
 The information and analysis will be documented in a Transportation Impact Assessment Report that will form an appendix to the EA.